-What Getting A Medical Abortion Was Like For Me
+What A Medical Abortion Actually Feels Like

 The first thing I knew when I found out that I had accidentally gotten pregnant was that I was going to have an abortion.
 The second thing I knew was that there was no way I could deal with having a traditional surgical abortion.
 I didn't and still don't believe that having an abortion is psychologically harmful; rather, I was already hanging by a thread (for unrelated reasons) at the time, which I knew meant that I absolutely had to get an abortion.
 I also knew that the vulnerability involved in lying on an operating table alone or sitting among strangers in the group recovery room afterwards would probably break me.
 I scrolled through the Planned Parenthood website, desperate for some kind of solution, when I read about another option: a medical abortion, aka "taking the abortion pill."